 Prof. Todd Davey

 A/Professor of Entrepreneurship at the Institut Mines Telecom Business School in France, Co-Chair Australian UIIN Chapter

 Prof. Dr. Todd Davey has consulted to the European Commission, the Australian Government, the Vietnamese Government and is the author of the book ‘Entrepreneurship at Universities’.
 Formerly a Senior Manager with Deloitte Australia’s Technology Commercialisation Group and Strategy & Business Development Manager for one of Australia’s fastest growing start-ups, Todd ‘switched sides’ to work within academia.
 The co-creator of the UBC Ecosystem model, he was the Project Manager of the largest study yet completed into cooperation between European universities and businesses and the Creator of TechAdvance™, an online tool for evaluating technologies.
-As an educator, he is a Professor in Munich Business School and visiting lecturer at Münster University of Applied Sciences in Germany, VU Amsterdam in the Netherlands as well as at the Nelson Mandela University in South Africa in the topics of entrepreneurship and innovation.
+Todd is an Associate Professor of Entrepreneurship at the Institut Mines-Télécom Business School in Paris and a visiting researcher at Imperial College (UK), Technical University of Vienna (AUT) and the University of Adelaide (AUST) in the topics of entrepreneurship and innovation.

 Dr. Victoria Galan Muros